 tem that locates and ships whatever is needed.
 Fast.
 Does your present computer company consider training a part of good service?
 We do.
 And because Honeywell Bull customers have differing service requirements, we offer a variety of service program options for greater flexibility and economy.
 Customers and Computers.
-We take excellent

-care of both.
+We take excellent care of both.
 For more information on TotalCare, call 1-800-328-5111, ext.
 2702.
 Or write: Customer Service Division, Honeywell Bull Inc., MS440, 200 Smith Street, Waltham, MA 02154.

-Honeywell Bull

-ortant than computers.
+Berne requirements, we offer a variety of service program options for greater flexibility and economy.
+Customers and Computers.
+We take excellent Honeywell Bull ortant than computers.

+MAINFRM 184.6

+MITSUBISHI ELECTRIC CORP.
+2-3 Marunouchi 2-chome Chiyoda-ku, Tokyo 100, Japan

+(81-3) 218-2111 Mitsubishi Electric or MELCO did

-TOTAL DP REVENUES 1,345.0 TOTAL DE 1.344.2 MAINFRM 184.6 MINI MITSUBISHI ELECTRIC CORP.
-LM ERICSSON 2-3 Marunouchi 2-chome Chiyoda-ku, Tokyo 100, Japan S-126 25 (81-3) 218-2111 (46-8) 719 00 00 Mitsubishi Electric, or MELCO, didn't do well overall in 1986.
-Calendar vear revenues were off 1.3% and were headed downward to an estimated 3% drop for the fiscal year that ended this March.
+Mitsubishi Electric, or MELCO, didn't do well overall in 1986.
+Calendar year revenues were off 1.3% and were headed downward to an estimated 3% drop for the fiscal year that ended this March.
 Profits were off 52%.
-Dp products contributed to the only division showing in-MICRO 252.8 creased sales: Information and Communications Systems and Electronic Devices, up 3%.
-DATA-MATION estimates Mitsubishi's 1986 dp revenues to be ¥226.6 billion (\$1.34 billion), up 2% MIN1 474.7 over 1985.
+Dp products contributed to the only division showing increased sales: Information and Communications Systems and Electronic Devices, up 3%.
+DATA-MATION estimates Mitsubishi's 1986 dp revenues to be ¥226.6 billion (\$1.34 billion), up 2% over 1985.
 Meanwhile, Mitsubishi's heavy electrical, consumer products, and industrial and automotive divisions sagged.

-Semiconductors weren't as weak a spot for MELCO as for some of its competitors. (\$113.2 million) in 1985.
+Semiconductors weren't as weak a spot for MELCO as for some of its competitors.
 Thanks to the extremely modern equipment at its Saijo IC plant, the U.S. Department of Commerce assigned MELCO's memory chips a relatively low fair market value (the price at which the U.S. says they can be sold outside Japan) under 1986's semiconductor trade agreement.

 The company's only overseas sales are done through oem arrangements.
 Its arrangement to supply pcs to Sperry remains in effect despite the Burroughs merger.
 The other main dp export category is floppy disk drives.
-Nei-MICRO 131.8 ther area is offering much growth, however: pc DATACOM 519.7 production stayed even this year at 140,000 units, while floppy disk drives were up by only 100,000 to 1.3 million.
-The only computer category that showed any real growth was that uniquely Japanese product, the office computer, a mini-DATACOM 134.8 computer-sized machine with proprietary OS suitable only for a narrowly defined range of business tasks.
-Sales of fax machines, the other quintessential Japanese OA product, grew by one half to 30,000, although the move to lowerswitching arena. end products did squeeze profits.
-Although Mitsubishi has made a small name for itself in the minicomputer market as a supplier of excellent, low-cost hardware for scientific and university users who plan to write PERIPH 242.9 their own software, sales in this category were almost flat in 1986.
-The same holds true for the Prolog-based PSI workstation designed by ICOT. the government-sponsored fifth generation pan by Matsushita. project.
-MELCO supplied machines for the pro-PERIPH 330.1 ject's internal use, but commercial sales didn't materialize, despite intriguing rumors that New SOFTWRE York financial firms were looking into using the machines in the securities business.
+Neither area is offering much growth, however: pc production stayed even this year at 140,000 units, while floppy disk drives were up by only 100,000 to 1.3 million.

+The only computer category that showed any real growth was that uniquely Japanese product, the office computer, a minicomputer-sized machine with proprietary OS suitable only for a narrowly defined range of business tasks.
+Sales of fax machines, the other quintessential Japanese OA product, grew by one half to 30,000, although the move to lowerend products did squeeze profits.

+Although Mitsubishi has made a small name for itself in the minicomputer market as a supplier of excellent, low-cost hardware for scientific and university users who plan to write their own software, sales in this category were almost flat in 1986.
+The same holds true for the Prolog-based PSI workstation designed by ICOT, the government-sponsored fifth generation project.
+MELCO supplied machines for the project's internal use, but commercial sales didn't materialize, despite intriguing rumors that New York financial firms were looking into using the machines in the securities business.
 Persevering, the company announced it would begin marketing the next ICOT machine, the more compact PSI-II, this spring.
-In November, the MAINT 131.8 company also said it would be coming out with an 80386-based pc this year.
-OTHER 37.9 Revenue figures are in millions of dollars.
+In November, the company also said it would be coming out with an 80386-based pc this year.
+Revenue figures are in millions of dollars.
 Each increment represents \$100 million.

+OTHER

-Stockholm, Sweden
+TELEFONAKTIEBOLAGET LM ERICSSON S-126 25 Stockholm, Sweden (46-8) 719 00 00